2022 Nepalese general election: Background

 The House was reinstated on 23 February 2021 but on 7 March 2021, deciding on a separate writ, the Supreme Court annulled the decision of the Election Commission to grant the name Nepal Communist Party to the party created by merger of the CPN (Unified Marxist–Leninist) and CPN (Maoist Centre), and positioned them to their pre merger status.
 The CPN (Maoist Centre) withdrew its support from the government on 5 May 2021 and Oli failed to obtain a vote of confidence while a faction of his own party boycotted the vote.

-On 13 May 2021, Oli was appointed minority Prime Minister as the leader of the party in parliament with the highest seats.
+On 13 May 2021, Oli was appointed minority prime minister as the leader of the party in parliament with the highest seats.
 Rather than retake a vote of confidence, Oli started the process of formation of government through provision of Article 76(5), which was challenged in the Supreme Court.
 Sher Bahadur Deuba claimed signed support of 149 MPs, including 26 from the CPN (Unified Marxist–Leninist) and 13 from the People's Socialist Party, Nepal.
 Oli claimed support of all MPs of the CPN (UML) and the People's Socialist Party, Nepal.
 President Bhandari decided on 22 May 2021 that both claims were inadequate and announced the dissolution of House, leading to widespread opposition.
-On 12 July 2021, the Supreme Court ruled the dissolution of parliament invalid, while ordering the appointment of Deuba as Prime Minister, as per article 76(5), by submitting 149 signatures to the President, which is a majority of 271 members present in the House.
+On 12 July 2021, the Supreme Court ruled the dissolution of parliament invalid, while ordering the appointment of Deuba as prime minister, as per article 76(5), by submitting 149 signatures to the President, which is a majority of 271 members present in the House.

-A cabinet decision on 4 August 2022 decided on holding the next general election on 20 November 2022.
+A cabinet meeting on 4 August 2022 decided on holding the next general election on 20 November 2022.
 The house was finally dissolved on 18 September 2022 after the completion of its five-year term.